This Notice applies to the websites at dimensions.ai and related services (“Dimensions”).

 - to request that their personal data is rectified or deleted, or its processing limited.

 To make any requests regarding your personal data, please email us at firstname.lastname@example.org.
-We will comply with any such requests as required in accordance with applicable law.
+We will comply with any such requests within a reasonable timeframe or as required in accordance with applicable law.
 Please be aware, however, that there are a number of limitations to these rights, and there may be circumstances where we’re not able to comply with your request.

 Third party sites